'Gender identity: learning from experience, learning from each other.'

 recruitment team are working as usual and course interviews are taking place online via Zoom, which is very

 easy and safe to use.
-We will be starting our next academic year in September 2020 and the first two terms will be delivered online.
+We will be starting our next academic year in September 2021 and the first term, at least, will be delivered fully online.
 If you have any questions about our courses or our

 We are working with other NHS organisations to provide support in this difficult time.